saleor/saleor-docs/docs/dashboard-configuration.md

 Click [[Assign]] to confirm your selection.

+### Removing Shipping Zones And Countries

+You can remove individual shipping zones by entering the zone from the list and clicking [[Remove]] in the footer.
+To remove multiple zones, click the checkboxes and the main list and then confirm using the trash can that appears above the list.

-Remove countries from a shipping zone using the trash can icon next to the country name.
+Remove countries from a shipping zone using the trash can icon next to the country name when you enter a specific zone from the main list.

-## Adding Shipping Options
+## Adding Shipping Rates

 Find rates offered by couriers for the delivery of your goods and add them to your shipping zones.
 When your customers get to the checkout section of the store, they will be presented with these shipment options and prices.